lukeoleson/example--react--login_page/README.md

 ## Remember

+* Add a footer
+* Change the background color to something more interesting
+* Add your media queries for the members area
+* Fix your media queries for the main card element (tablet size)
 * Don't forget to add prefixing to your production pipeline.
 * Double check that you hit all your alt tags and other html/css style guidelines
 * Check caniuse for any HTML5, CSS3, ES6 stuff you use.